-To exceed the normal maximum class load of 18 credit hours per semester, a student must obtain approval of the Academic Dean.
+To exceed the normal maximum class load of 18 credit hours per semester, a student must obtain approval of the Dean of Undergraduate Studies.
 A student working in excess of 20 hours per week in secular and/or religious employment is advised to enroll for a reduced academic load.
 The faculty advisor will work with the student in assessing the student's workload.
-A student working in excess of 35 hours per week in secular and/or religious employment is not to enroll for more than 14 credit hours per semester unless given permission by the Academic Dean.
+A student working in excess of 35 hours per week in secular and/or religious employment is not to enroll for more than 14 credit hours per semester unless given permission by the Dean of Undergraduate Studies.
+Students who want to take more than 2 online courses per term must receive approval from the Online Office.